wellesley-bisc195/wellesley-bisc195.github.io/lectures-labs/Lecture03.md

 The first thing to nail down in the NW algorithm is a function that will score two bases, as either a match or a mismatch.
-At first, just assume you're using the scoring from the original Needleman-Wunch paper from 1970 - matches should score `+1` and mismatches should score `-1`.
+At first, just assume you're using the scoring from the original Needleman-Wunsch paper from 1970 - matches should score `+1` and mismatches should score `-1`.

 Add code to the first method that will accept two bases (`Char`s)